Natural Autism Support Logo

 Now, I know what you're thinking – how can we tackle this problem?
 The answer lies in maintaining good oral, sinus, and gut health, along with proper treatment.
 Antibiotics can provide temporary relief, but the key is to create a balanced gut environment that discourages the growth of unwanted microbes.

-But here's the challenge – sugar is everywhere, and cravings for it can be hard to resist.
 We need to be vigilant and aware of hidden sugars in our foods.
 It's time to crowd out those sugar-loving microbes and create a complex and balanced gut environment that promotes the growth of beneficial bacteria.

 By removing sugar from our diets, we not only improve our overall health but also reduce the chances of a Streptococcus imbalance.
 It may not be an easy journey, but the rewards are worth it.
 So let's take a step towards a healthier future, free from the grip of sugar cravings.